Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 The applicant must establish:

-- A good arguable case on the substantive claim.
-This is a slightly higher threshold than "serious question to be tried" — you need to show your claim has a reasonable prospect of success.
+A good arguable case on the substantive claim.
+This is a slightly higher threshold than the "serious question to be tried" required for ordinary interlocutory injunctions.
+You need to show your claim has a reasonable prospect of success.

 Practical examples: a former business partner transferring company assets before you can enforce a judgment; a debtor moving money offshore; a director stripping a company before creditors can recover.